mal1kc/dotfiles/readme.md

-# mal1kc's dotfiles (laptop branch)
+# mal1kc's dotfiles (DEsktop branch)

 ## about this config

-this config is my main setup config for archlinux laptop experience, for personal use
+this config is my main setup config for archlinux desktop experience, for personal use

 > [!CAUTION]
 > :zap: i forget to edit readme file every time i push to github. so old read commit messages for changes.